zextras/sps-carbonio-ha-ansible-setup/carbonio_patroni/README.md

 ```
 ### Modify the inventory

-To configure the inventory for HA installation, update the **inventory file** with specific variables and add the following groups:
+To configure the inventory for Cluster Services Redundancy installation, update the **inventory file** with specific variables and add the following groups:

 `postgresServers` group includes the following variables:
-* `postgres_version` Specifies the PostgreSQL version used for PostgreSQL HA.
+* `postgres_version` Specifies the PostgreSQL version used for PostgreSQL redundancy.
 * `patroni_role` Specifies the Patroni role.
 Use primary for the initial master or secondary for additional masters.
 ```
 [postgresServers]